 Since its release in August 2013, Wawata Topu has been selected to participate at many international film festivals.
 It has been translated into English, French, Spanish (courtesy of Bea & Kike), Portuguese (courtesy of Fundação Oriente in Dili), Italian (courtesy of Giacomo & Julia) and German (courtesy of Jan-Patrick Fischer).
 The film has received several reviews by the international press, and on the 26th February 2015, it obtained the Best Foreign Documentary Award at the American Online Film Awards ceremony in New York.
 In March 2015, the film received the Special Prize ‘Chandrika Sharma’ at the 7ème Édition du Festival International de Films Pêcheurs du Monde in Lorient (France).

-March 2017 — Film included as part of the exhibition ‘The Sculptures of Atauro Island’ at Charles Darwin University Art Gallery between 16 March and 15 July 2017.
+March 2017 — The film was included as part of the exhibition ‘The Sculptures of Atauro Island’ at Charles Darwin University Art Gallery between 16 March and 15 July 2017.

-January 2017 — Film added to the GuideDoc catalogue.
+January 2017 — Added to the GuideDoc catalogue.

 December 2016 — Portuguese TV celebrity and UNPFA Goodwill Ambassador—Catarina Furtado, travels to Adara and interviews some of the characters inspired by our award-winning documentary for the RTP1 TV program ‘Príncipes do Nada‘.
 The program was broadcasted nationwide in Portugal on January 12th 2017.
 To watch it, click here and skip to minute 25.